roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sleepover At Madison's ****** byNonStopFunGuy© Madison: "It's okay, baby, I'm horny too -- really fuckin' horny -- knowing you fucked your hot, sexy Daddy?
+Madison: "It's okay, baby, I'm horny too -- really fuckin' horny -- knowing you fucked your hot, sexy Daddy?
 That's so hot.
 He's such a good fuck.
 I wanna see you two fuck -- I'm so wet thinking about bein' at your house Wednesday, watching you two fuck -- maybe getting him to fuck me too, or you and I even doing it while he watches or is doing us -- sooo fuckin' sexy!"

  Lilac: "I can't believe it -- first I fuck my Daddy, now talking to you about this, I've know you almost as long as him, it seems -- this is depraved!"